microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the language of the UI.
+This hook will return the language of the UI.
 All UI components should honor this value.

 If no options are passed, the return value will be the written language.
 This value should be the same as `props.locale` passed to `<ReactWebChat>` or `<Composer>`.